FMIA Week 13: Packers Fire McCarthy in Merciful Move For Coach, Team

 On Kareem Hunt10

 Tony Dungy used to tell his players—and he did not invent it—that nothing good happens after midnight.
 For Kareem Hunt, nothing good happens after 3 a.m.
-In February, Hunt was alleged to have been in an altercation with a woman in a hotel in Cleveland, where he’s from and where he lives in the off-season.
+In February, Hunt was alleged to have been in an altercation with a woman in a hotel in Cleveland, where he’s from and where he lives in the offseason.
 The Chiefs heard the report and coach Andy Reid called him to ask about it.
 Hunt denied he did anything wrong.
-He denied it again when the story came up again—at least once.
-Because there was no other evidence uncovered in the meantime, Hunt played and he and the Chiefs thought the matter was dead … until Reid walked off the practice field Friday afternoon in Kansas City.
+He denied it again when the story came up again.
+Because there was no other evidence uncovered, Hunt played and he and the Chiefs thought the matter was dead … until Reid walked off the practice field Friday afternoon in Kansas City.
 He was sitting in his office, five minutes after practice, when a staffer came in and told him: “TMZ has a tape of that incident with Kareem.”
 Reid watched it.
 GM Brett Veach watched it.
 Owner Clark Hunt watched it.

 Four hours later, Hunt had been fired.
 The tape showed Hunt pushing and then kicking a woman in a Cleveland hotel, disturbingly and graphically.
 The football part of it is bad enough; Hunt (see Numbers Game, below), through 27 games, had started his career the way Marshall Faulk and Le’Veon Bell started theirs.
 Hunt’s speed was top-receiver-like, so much so that Reid played him as a wideout often in his spread offensive sets.
 He had toughness and the ability to make the extra half-yard inside.